jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 the request.

 **Note**: We keep saying "each of the instances in the request".
-This is Because the OpenStack Compute API's `POST /servers` call allows the user to specify a `min_count` value in the request.
+This is because the OpenStack Compute API's `POST /servers` call allows the user to specify a `min_count` value in the request.
 This `min_count` value is the number of instances (having the same flavor and image) that Nova will attempt to spawn for the user.
 Behind the scenes, when Nova sees a `min_count` value